-Over the years, Olive Mill has developed strong relationships with subcontractors from trades such as plumbing, cabinetry, flooring, and others.
-We will be happy to assist you throughout the decision making process or refer you to our list of subcontractors.
+Over the years, Olive Mill has formed strong connections with subcontractors from various trades such as plumbing, cabinetry, and flooring.
+We will be glad to assist you in making your decision or refer you to our list of subcontractors.

-If you have additional questions or concerns, do not hesitate to contact us via e-mail or call our showroom during business hours.
-We are always available to help.
+Please do not hesitate to contact us by e-mail or call our showroom during business hours if you have any additional questions or concerns.
+We are always ready to assist you.

-The amount of time it takes for Olive Mill to fabricate your countertops is generally determined by the size of the job.
+The amount of time it takes for Olive Mill to fabricate your countertops is determined by the size of the job.
 However, most kitchen projects are completed within 7 to 10 working days, depending on the size of the job.

 Kitchens with additional upgrades require additional fabrication time.
-Upgrades such as cove backsplash, full-height backsplash, tile backsplashes, polish finishes, etc. are typically completed in 8 to 12 working days.
+Upgrades such as cove / tile / full-height backsplashes, intricate design specifications and unique finishes are completed in 8 to 12 working days.

 We understand that as a homeowner who will experience the small inconveniences associated with home improvement work, you will be anxious to have your work completed in a timely manner.
-That is why we strive to complete the work as quickly as possible.
+That is why we work quickly to finish the job.

-While, Olive Mill often works on several projects simultaneously and delays sometimes do occur, please keep in mind that much of our reputation is that of impeccable craftsmanship.
-We will not compromise the quality of your project or that of other clients simply to avoid a small delay.
-At the same time, we also keep firm control of our fabrication / installation schedule to avoid such delays.
+At the same time, we keep firm control of our fabrication / installation schedule to avoid such delays.
 In the end, you will be pleased with our work and your beautiful kitchen will be well worth the wait.

-Dust collectors, vacuums, tarps (see picture to right) and various other items are used to protect cabinets, flooring, and other areas of the home.
+Dust collectors, vacuums, tarps, and various other tools are used to protect your home and reduce dust.

-On occasion, we ask for access to the garage (especially during the windy or rainy seasons) in order to complete some of the “messy” work outside of the home.
+On occasion, we ask for access to the garage to complete some of the “messy” work outside of the home.
 This minimizes dust and reduces the chance of accidents.

-We do ask that you have your existing countertops completely removed before we come to your home to make a template.
-Olive Mill does offer removal services for an additional fee.
+We ask that you have your existing countertops completely removed before we come to your home to make a template.
+However, we do offer removal services for an additional fee.

-If you plan on having Olive Mill remove your countertops you will want to be sure to clear off all countertop surfaces prior to our removal, as well as emptying out drawers and cabinets below any countertop surface that is being removed.
+If you plan to have Olive Mill remove your countertops, you will want to be sure to clear off all countertop surfaces prior to our removal.
 This allows our installers to remove existing tile or laminate countertops without the fear of damaging your cookware, dishes, etc.

-In addition, you will need to have the following items (if they apply to your project) available for our installer to either measure or take with him back to the fabrication shop.
+In addition, you will need the following items (if they apply to your project) available for our installer to either measure or take with him back to the fabrication shop.